 U.S. 14 runs from the East Entrance of Yellowstone National Park east to U.S. 41 (Lake Shore Drive) in Chicago, Illinois.
 There is an Alternate U.S. 14 between Cody and Burgess Junction.

-U.S. 14 follows State Control Route 31 from Yellowstone National Park to Greybull, State Control Route 37 from Greybull to Burgess Junction, State Control Route 35 from Burgess Junction to Ranchester, Interstate 90 from Ranchester to Sheridan, State Control Route 302 from Sheridan to Junction Wyoming 59, State Control Route 43 from Junction Wyoming 59 to Gillette, Interstate 90 from Gillette to Moorcroft, State Control Route 607 from Moorcroft to Sundance, and Interstate 90 from Sundance to South Dakota.
+U.S. 14 follows State Control Route 31 from Yellowstone National Park to Greybull, State Control Route 37 from Greybull to Burgess Junction, State Control Route 35 from Burgess Junction to Ranchester, Interstate 90 from Ranchester to Sheridan, State Control Route 302 from Sheridan to Wyoming 59, State Control Route 43 from Wyoming 59 to Gillette, Interstate 90 from Gillette to Moorcroft, State Control Route 607 from Moorcroft to Sundance, and Interstate 90 from Sundance to South Dakota.

 Cody, Sheridan, Gillette, Sturgis, Rapid City, Pierre, Mankato, Owatonna, Rochester, Madison, Chicago